 According to psychologists Katherine Schreiber and Heather Hausenblas, Ph.D., here are some signs to watch out for:

-- Tolerance: You need more and more time working out to get the same positive effects like exercise highs, boosted self-esteem and emotional stability
+You need more and more time working out to get the same positive effects like exercise highs, boosted self-esteem, and emotional stability.

-- Withdrawal: When you can’t work out, you get annoyed, anxious or tired; these symptoms are even worse if your plans to exercise get interrupted
+When you can’t work out, you get annoyed, anxious, or tired; these symptoms are even worse if your plans to exercise get interrupted.

-- Piling on: You repeatedly add exercise time or intensity beyond your original plan; instead of calling it quits after an hour, you add on another 30 minutes
+You repeatedly add exercise time or intensity beyond your original plan; instead of calling it quits after an hour, you add on another 30 minutes.

-- Obsession: Your whole world revolves around working out, you can’t stop talking and thinking about it, and you might even exercise spontaneously at unplanned times
+Your whole world revolves around working out, you can’t stop talking and thinking about it, and you might even exercise spontaneously at unplanned times.

-- Overtime: You spend way more time working out than recommended by fitness experts and coaches.; you also dedicate a lot of time to exercise-related activity like food prep, reading and recovery tactics
+You spend way more time working out than recommended by fitness experts and coaches.
+You also dedicate a lot of time to exercise-related activities like food prep, reading and recovery tactics.

-- No life: Social, work, family and leisure activities get postponed, so you can focus on fitness, which can affect work and interpersonal relationships
+Social, work, family, and leisure activities get postponed, so you can focus on fitness, which can affect work and interpersonal relationships.

-- No limits: Even if you are sick or injured, you still work out; you don’t listen to advice about cutting back on exercise
+Even if you are sick or injured, you still work out; you don’t listen to advice about cutting back on exercise.

 Discipline Or Problem?

 Most successful athletes — both professional and amateur — thrive on discipline in their lives.
 In most cases, this is positive since you stay organized and get the most out of your time.
 Plus, ordered behavior tends to improve performance.
 Another factor to consider is the reward you get from physical activity, such as good health.

 If you truly enjoy the pursuit of excellence, that’s good.
 That means you have a healthy passion for what you are doing.
-You probably also have control over how much of your time and mind are occupied with sports.
+You probably also have control over how much of your time and mind are occupied with Sports Obsession.
 On the other hand, if you find yourself working out to avoid feeling poorly, that might be a sign of exercise addiction.

 What About The Runner’s High?